hannah019/excel-instructions/docs/configuration.md

 If you are having trouble, see [Troubleshooting](https://hannah019.github.io/excel-instructions/docs/index-test/)

+## File

+Clicking on File will return you to the splash page.
+For information on how to navigate in the splash page, please see the above section on this page.

 ## Home

+Home includes the most common options for Excel, such as changing the colour and size of text.
+It also includes cell formatting options (adding, deleting or merging cells)

 ## Insert

+Insert allows you to place tables, charts and shapes into your Excel file.
+You can also insert links and comments.

 ## Page Layout

+Page layout deals with big picture visual settings relating to the page.
+You can change the colour of the page itself as well as the height and weight.

+You can even insert backgrounds and page breaks.

 ## Formulas

+The formulas section is critical for inserting logic into your document.
+For further information on some of the most important Excel functions, please see the Formulas and Functions page.

 ## Data

+The Data section allows you to group and analyze large amounts of information at one time.
+You can insert data from files either locally or on the cloud.
+You can sort and filter data, and even create a forcast based on your current data.

 ## Review

+The Review section helps you polish off your Excel workbook.
+In addition to spelling and grammar checks, the Review tab provides references to a thesaurus, statistics and a translator.
+The Review tab also allows you to check the accessibility of the workbook to ensure that everyone can interact with your sheets.

 ## View

+The View tab deals with how the cells are viewed.
+An important feature that many people neglect is the Freeze Panes feature.
+If you elect to freeze some cells they will always be visible, no matter where you scroll!
+This allows you to keep certain pieces of information on the screen while you freely move about the rest of the sheet.

 ## Help

+The Help tab gives you more information about Excel and allows you to troubleshoot your problems.
+The Help tab even includes links to external support, in case you need to speak to a real person.

 ## QuickBooks

+Quickbooks provides integration with the QuickBooks suite of programs.
+QuickBooks is accounting software and allows more sophisticated tools for those using Excel for financial and accounting purposes.